Washington Football Team vs. Atlanta Falcons NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Washington stats and trends

-- This season, the Football Team are winless against the spread when entering a game as a favorite of 1.5 points or more.

-- Washington's games this year have hit the over on two of three set point totals (66.7%).
+- Washington's games this year have eclipsed the over/under two times in three opportunities (66.7%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Washington's matchup with the Falcons.